polterguy/magic.endpoint/README.md

 Unless you explicitly change the `Content-Type` of your response object, by using the **[response.headers.add]** slot, a Content-Type of `application/json` will be assumed, and this header will be added to the resulting HTTP response object.
-To return plain text for instance, you could create an endpoint containing the following.
+If you wish to override this behavious and return plain text for instance, you could create an endpoint containing the following.

 ```
 response.headers.add